symbio-n0mad/clipboardReplace/README.md

 Expected filenames are SEARCH.txt and REPLACE.txt in the same directory (when running the script with the -standard flag).
 Alternative filenames may be provided as arguments to the script (-file1/-searchFile/-searchFilePath "FILENAME", -file2/-replaceFile/-replaceFilePath "FILENAME").
 For basic grep functionality call script like this: <scriptname>.ps1 -grep -searchText "searchString"

+Do you want the terminal to stay open, waiting for confirmation?
+Use the -persist (or -termOpen, -stay, -windowPersist, -confirm, -p) flag at calling-time.